Vinay152003/OCR-and-Document-Search-Web-Application/README.md

 <a href="https://huggingface.co/spaces/Vinay15/OCR"><img src="https://img.shields.io/badge/Huggingface-yellow"></a>

 This repository contains the code for a web-based prototype that performs Optical Character Recognition (OCR) on uploaded images containing text in both chinese and English.
-The application also implements a basic keyword search functionality based on the extracted text.

 ## Table of Contents
 - [Introduction](#introduction)
 - [Environment Setup](#environment-setup)